mui/mui-x/docs/data/date-pickers/fields/fields.md

 :::info
-If your custom field was used to create a Joy UI design component, you may want to wait a few weeks for us to release an out-of-the-box Joy `PickersTextField` component instead of implement it yourself.
+If your custom field was used to create a Joy UI design component, you may want to wait a few weeks for the release of an out-of-the-box Joy `PickersTextField` component instead of implementing it yourself.
 :::

 ### Usage with `slots.textField`